Menu

 Certificate IV in Education Support (CHC40213)

-If you’re looking to specialise in teaching children with special needs, you should consider a Certificate IV in Education Support (CHC40213).
-Undertaking a work placement of at least 120 hours is a requirement for this qualification and gives you unmatched insight into your future career.
+If you’re looking to specialise in teaching children with special needs, you should consider a Certificate IV in School-Based Education Support (CHC40221).
+Undertaking a work placement of at least 120 hours is a requirement for this qualification and gives you unmatched learning experience that benefits your future career.
+Online study is also available.

 After completing the Certificate IV in Education Support, you can start work in a range of learning environments as a: